webcomponents/webcomponentsjs/README.md

 loaded and are ready to be used (i.e. if you want to dynamically load other custom elements, etc.).

-Additionally, you can check the `webComponentsReady` property on the `webcomponents-loader.js` script to determine if the `WebComponentsReady` event has been fired.
+Additionally, you can check if `window.WebComponents` exists to know if the `WebComponentsReady` event will fire, and you can check if `window.WebComponents.ready` is true to check if the `WebComponentsReady` event has already fired.

 Here's an example: